Dental Formula- Dentition, Differences, Types, FAQs

 Know More

 Development of milk teeth includes incisors, canines, and molars.
 They begin to erupt at six months and finish all their eruptions by three years.
-The milk teeth may be provisional ones that later are replaced by permanent teeth.
+The milk teeth are temporary and later are replaced by permanent teeth.

 One set of permanent teeth of an adult consists of incisors, canines, premolars, and molars.
 Permanent teeth start replacing primary teeth at the age of six years, and this process goes on till early adulthood.
 Permanent teeth are designed to last for a lifetime if treated properly.